 - (a) Sample and test using one of the following methods to exclude PCG from the compliance demonstration for sulfur and benzene: - (1) Compliance by subtraction. (i) Sample and test the sulfur and benzene content of each batch of PCG before blending blendstocks to produce a new batch of gasoline. - (ii) Determine the volume of PCG that was blended with blendstock to produce a new batch of gasoline.
-Report the PCG as a negative batch as specified in §1090.905. - (iii) After adding blendstock to PCG, sample and test the sulfur and benzene content of the new batch of gasoline. - (iv) Determine the volume of the new batch of gasoline.
-Report the new batch of gasoline as a positive batch as specified in §1090.905. - (v) Include the PCG batch and the new batch of gasoline in compliance calculations as specified in §1090.700(d)(4)(i). - (vi) The sample-retention requirements in §1090.1345 apply for both the new batch of gasoline and the associated PCG. - (2) Compliance by addition. (i) Sample and test the sulfur and benzene content of each batch of blendstock used to produce a new batch of gasoline from PCG. - (ii) Determine the volume of each batch of blendstock used to produce the new batch of gasoline. - (iii) Report each batch of blendstock as specified in §1090.905.
+Report the PCG as a negative batch as specified in §1090.905(c)(3)(i). - (iii) After adding blendstock to PCG, sample and test the sulfur and benzene content of the new batch of gasoline. - (iv) Determine the volume of the new batch of gasoline.
+Report the new batch of gasoline as a positive batch as specified in §1090.905(c)(3)(ii). - (v) Include the PCG batch and the new batch of gasoline in compliance calculations as specified in §1090.700(d)(4)(i).

-- (iv) Include each batch of blendstock in compliance calculations as specified in §1090.700(d)(4)(ii). - (v) The sample-retention requirements in §1090.1345 apply for the new batch of gasoline and for each blendstock. - (b) Regardless of which approach is used under paragraph (a) of this section, manufacturers must determine the volume of each blended batch, and perform the following measurements with the blended gasoline using the procedures specified in §1090.1350: - (1) Measure sulfur content and oxygenate content. - (2) Determine the following distillation parameters: T10, T50, T90, final boiling point, and distillation residue. - (3) In the case of summer gasoline, measure RVP. - (c) Fuel manufacturers that blend certified butane or certified pentane into PCG to make a new batch of gasoline may meet the sampling and testing requirements of this subpart instead of the requirements of paragraphs (a) and (b) of this section if the fuel manufacturer does the following. - (1) For summer gasoline, measure RVP of the blended fuel as specified in paragraph (b) of this section.
+- (vi) The sample-retention requirements in §1090.1345 apply for both the new batch of gasoline and the associated PCG. - (2) Compliance by addition. (i) Sample and test the sulfur and benzene content of each batch of blendstock used to produce a new batch of gasoline from PCG. - (ii) Determine the volume of each batch of blendstock used to produce the new batch of gasoline. - (iii) Report each batch of blendstock as specified in §1090.905(c)(4). - (iv) Include each batch of blendstock in compliance calculations as specified in §1090.700(d)(4)(ii). - (v) The sample-retention requirements in §1090.1345 apply for the new batch of gasoline and for each blendstock. - (b) Regardless of which approach is used under paragraph (a) of this section, manufacturers must determine the volume of each blended batch of gasoline, and perform the following measurements for each blended batch of gasoline using the procedures specified in §1090.1350: - (1) Measure sulfur content, benzene content, oxygenate content, and for summer gasoline, RVP. - (2) Determine the following distillation parameters: T10, T50, T90, final boiling point, and distillation residue. - (c) Certified butane or certified pentane blenders that blend certified butane or certified pentane into PCG to make a new batch of gasoline may meet the sampling and testing requirements of this subpart instead of the requirements of paragraphs (a) and (b) of this section if the certified butane blender or certified pentane blender does all of the following: - (1) For summer gasoline, measure RVP of the blended fuel.
 The fuel manufacturer may rely on sulfur and benzene test results from the certified butane or certified pentane producer.
-Note that §1090.345 disallows adding certified butane and pentane to RFG under this paragraph. - (2) Before blending the certified butane or certified pentane with PCG, obtain a copy of the producer's test results indicating that the certified butane or certified pentane meets the applicable standards in subpart C of this part. - (3) The fuel manufacturer must enter into a contract with the certified pentane producer to verify that the pentane producer has an adequate quality assurance program to ensure that the certified pentane received will not be contaminated in transit. - (4) The fuel manufacturer must conduct a quality assurance program for each producer's testing based on sampling the more frequent of every 90 days or 500,000 gallons of butane or pentane you receive from each producer.
-The fuel manufacturer may rely on a third party to perform the testing. - (5) If you fail to meet the specified requirements, the gasoline you produce with butane or pentane is deemed to be in violation of the standards in subpart C of this part. - (6) Certified butane and pentane producers must certify their products as follows. - (i) The producer must use the procedures of §1090.1350 to demonstrate compliance with the specifications in §\$1090.320 and 1090.325.
+Note that §1090.245(e) disallows adding certified butane and certified pentane to RFG. - (2) Before blending the certified butane or certified pentane with PCG, obtain a copy of the producer's test results indicating that the certified butane or certified pentane meets the standards in §1090.220 or §1090.225, respectively. - (3) The certified pentane blender must enter into a contract with the certified pentane producer to verify that the pentane producer has an adequate quality assurance program to ensure that the certified pentane received will not be contaminated in transit. - (4) The certified butane or certified pentane blender must conduct a quality assurance program to demonstrate that the butane or pentane has the properties specified in §1090.220 or §1090.225.
+The quality assurance program must be based on sampling the more frequent of every 90 days or 500,000 gallons of certified butane or certified pentane received from each producer.
+The certified butane or certified pentane blender may rely on a third party to perform the testing.